FCzajkowski/Hajime-Framework/README.md

     app.launch()
 ```

 Run the script, and the server will start at an available port.
-(Basic for Hajime is 8000)
+(Default for Hajime is 8000)

-## Routing
+## 🛣️ Routing
 Hajime provides an easy way to define routes with the `@app.route` decorator.

 ```python